6vx/6vx/README.md

 ## Help

-I'm happy to have some assistance making whatever bobble I'm working on.
+I'm happy to have some assistance with whatever bobble I'm working on.
 If something caught your eye, get in touch by email.